The 80/20 Athlete

 What to Skip

 The 80/20 athlete doesn't waste time on distractions.
-Leave these to the specialists:
+Leave these to the grinders, the specialists, and the people who major in the minors to avoid hard work.
+Consider all of the following to be masturbation:

-• Any set more than 4 reps from failure
+• any set more than 4 reps from failure1

 Nutrition Without the Nonsense